Cabomba

-Cabomba is an aquatic plant genus, one of two belonging to the family Cabombaceae.
+Cabomba is a genus of perennial, rhizomatous, aquatic herbs in the family Cabombaceae native to tropical and subtropical America.
 It has divided submerged leaves in the shape of a fan (hence the vernacular name fanwort) and is much favoured by aquarists as an ornamental and oxygenating plant for fish tanks.
-Use in the aquarium trade has led to some species being introduced to other parts of the world, such as Australia, where they have become weeds.
+One species, Cabomba caroliniana, is a nationally declared weed in Australia, where it has choked up waterways after escaping from aquaria.